 Achievement-oriented leaders are all about goals.
 They tend to think of the “stretch” and believe that their team can do better.
 They like an environment of continuous improvement, and tend to empower their employees, while establishing a hierarchy of goals.

-This style of leadership often assumes that employees will do their personal best (which is not a bad thing).
-However, sometimes a more directive style is necessary.
+This leadership style often assumes that employees will do their personal best (which is not a bad thing).
+However, sometimes a more directive management style is necessary.

-Transformational leadership seems to be what a lot of startups aspire to.
+Transformational leadership style seems to be what a lot of startups aspire.
 They see transformational as leading through vision, with a careful eye on the future.
-This style also involves challenging company norms and looking for a “better” way.
+This management style also involves challenging company norms and looking for a “better” way.